anglesoft/structure/README.md

 ]);
 ```

-If any of the parameters are not of expected value, the constructor will throw an error.
+If any of the parameters are not of expected value, the constructor will throw an ```InvalidArgumentException``` error.

 ## Licence